-My talk was on a database migration project I’ve been working on for the last year.
+My first tech talk was on a database migration project I had been working on for about a year.
 I agreed to speak because I wanted to get out of my comfort zone, get used to speaking in front of more people than just my team, and help other teams who may want to move to AWS.

 I learnt a lot about how I should and shouldn’t prep for a tech talk along the way.
 Here are my 10 tips on how to rock your first tech talk if you are thinking of giving it a go.